Watershed Stewardship Program

 Victoria Golden Rods and Reels

-The fishing and social club is the lead volunteer organization in a joint collaboration with provincial and municipal governments to conduct scientific research into serious water quality issues at Elk/Beaver Lake Regional Park.
+This fishing and social club is the lead volunteer organization in a joint collaboration with provincial and municipal governments to conduct scientific research into serious water quality issues at Elk/Beaver Lake Regional Park.
 It has also led an initiative to clean up O’Donnell Creek, a major tributary to the lake.

-Sidney Anglers Association (Reay Creek)
+Sidney Anglers' Association

 This association fosters interest in rod and reel fishing, promotes recreational fishing in the Sidney area, and participates in activities to conserve and protect salmon and their environment.
 Its members volunteer in numerous watershed and projects ranging from salmon DNA science to herring spawn projects.
-The association was a founding member of Peninsula Streams.
+This association was a founding member of Peninsula Streams.